ViibeoAutomation

 What to Expect in the First 30 Days

 Days 1-7: Your first videos go live.
-Views will likely be low — this is normal.
-TikTok is evaluating your account and content.
+Views will likely be low; that is normal while TikTok evaluates your account and content.
 Don't change anything based on individual video performance.

 Days 8-21: The algorithm starts to understand your niche.
-You'll see some videos break out with higher views.
-Note what those videos have in common — hook style, topic, format — and factor that into your next configuration adjustment.
+Some videos will break out with higher views.
+Note what those videos share (hook style, topic, format) and fold that into your next configuration adjustment.

 Days 22-30: With 21-30 videos published, you have enough data to optimize.
 Look at your top 5 performing videos and your bottom 5.
 Adjust your content direction based on what's actually resonating, not what you assumed would work.